gyfbianhuanyun/brain-data-with-age/README.md

 Secondly, the processed image is compared with the preset image to obtain data of each brain domain with time (comparision.py).

 Third, the age is estimated using a deep learning network (brain_.py).

+In addition, the entropy can be calculated (entropy.py)